eth0mon/Bitcoin-price-change-detector-Gilfoyle-edition-/README.md

 # Bitcoin Price Change Detector
 I wrote this code just for fun.
 People who love gilfoyle will enjoy this stuff.

-after Downloading just do
+pretty straightforward just clone all of this.

 pip install -r requirements.txt

-then run python script.
- that's it.
+python3 bitgilf.py